dmnfarrell/dmnfarrell.github.io/_posts/2020-01-06-wdi-mpl-panel.markdown

  <a href="/img/wdi_mortality_plot.png"> <img src="/img/wdi_mortality_plot.png" width="300px"></a>
 </div>

 The World development indicators is a compilation of internationally comparable statistics about global development.
 The database contains 1,600 time series indicators for 217 economies and can be downloaded as a csv file.
 You can create visualizations of the time series data and in map form through the Open Data site.
-These can be shared as urls and embedded in other sites like the data below showing the shocking rise in adult mortality rates during the HIV epidemic in sub-saharan African in the early 1990s.
+These can be shared as urls and embedded in other sites like the data below showing the shocking rise in adult mortality rates during the HIV epidemic in sub-saharan African peaking in the 1990s.
 The spike in death rates in Vietnam during the US invasion is shown for comparison.

 <iframe src="https://data.worldbank.org/share/widget?end=2017&indicators=SP.DYN.AMRT.MA&locations=ZW-ZA-ZM-UG-VN&start=1960&type=shaded&view=chart" width='450' height='300' frameBorder='0' scrolling="no" ></iframe>